 In order to create a distraction-free and safe dance class environment at 3-D Dance, we follow a uniform dress code throughout our studio.
 We’ve kept our dress code simple for parents, and beginning in June 2023, we will provide students with their class uniform as part of our all-inclusive monthly installments.

-Click HERE for a quick video tutorial on how to prepare your dancer’s ballet shoes for her first class.
+Click HERE for a quick video tutorial on preparing your dancer’s ballet shoes for their first class.

 The class attire requirements are established for the following reasons.

 3. Community—Dancers who dress alike see themselves as part of something larger.
-Watch your favorite sports teams – from uniform, to shoes, to warm-ups, their clothing is identical.
+Watch your favorite sports teams – from uniform to shoes, to warm-ups, their clothing is identical.
 A simple, practical dress code creates a sense of belonging and community among dancers.
 They don’t preclude individual contributions; all dancers are still invited to be uniquely themselves.
-A uniform dress code contributes to a setting in which each dancer takes joy in seeing everyone succeed together and feels connected to their fellow classmates.
+A uniform dress code contributes to a setting in which each dancer enjoys seeing everyone succeed together and feels connected to their classmates.

 4. Learning—The dress code reduces distractions and facilitates learning.
 When dressed appropriately dancers do not feel the need to adjust their clothing or compare their outfits to others in class.
 Focus and discipline are enhanced, and dancers can move in unison more easily as they see everyone else in moving the same way.
 Likewise, instructors are less visually distracted when dancers are in proper attire, and can more easily identify when a correction needs to be made.